awesto/django-shop/docs/money-types.rst

 	    price = MoneyField()

 The default REST behavior, is to serialize Decimal types as floats.
 This is fine if you want to do some calculations in the browser.
-However, than the currency information is lost, and must be somehow readded to the output strings.
+However, then the currency information is lost, and must somehow be readded to the output strings.
 It also is a bad idea to do commercial calculations using floats, but JavaScript does not have any built-in Decimal type.
 I therefore recommend to always do your commerce calculations on the server and pass amount information using JSON strings.